William “Towny” Manfull

 Towny (short for Townsend, his middle name) has long sought to serve his community in Portsmouth, New Hampshire.
-For nine years, he served on the Board of Director–four years of which he was President–of the Wentworth-Gardner and Tobias Lear Houses Association, two 18th-century historic properties near his own 18th-century home.
-For three years, he was a member of the Board of Directors of Maine’s renowned Ogunquit Playhouse.
+For nine years, he served on the board of directors—four years of which he was president—of the Wentworth-Gardner and Tobias Lear Houses Association, two 18th-century historic properties near his own 18th-century home.
+For three years, he was a member of the board of directors of Maine’s renowned Ogunquit Playhouse.

 Towny, in 2005, joined the Board of Directors of the Seacoast African American Cultural Center, an organization founded by his daughter’s second-grade teacher, that is devoted to celebrating the lives and achievements of Black people with emphasis on the unique story of African Americans in the New Hampshire Seacoast region.
 Perhaps because Towny spent his formative years in the Central African Republic and then Liberia where, in both countries, his father served as U.S. Ambassador, he recognizes the value of building and living in multicultural communities.
 He currently serves as vice president of the board.